 - Overpronators should look for shoes that offer more structured and supportive cushioning not only to reduce impact but also keep their foot in a better landing position.

-- Neutral pronators can wear a more extensive variety of shoes as their feet deal with impacts better than others.
+- Neutral pronators can wear a wider variety of shoes as their feet deal with impacts better than others.

 3. Length of the Shoe

-The length of your shoe should be large enough to accommodate your foot when it impacts the ground and needs more room to move and expand.
-However, make sure that it is not too long that it becomes difficult to walk in it.
+The length of your footwear should be large enough to accommodate your foot when it impacts the ground and needs more room to move and expand.
+However, make sure that it’s not too long that it becomes difficult to walk in it.

 You should typically aim to be able to fit the width of your thumb between the tips of your toes and the end of the shoe.
 The most important thing is that your feet feel comfortable in the shoes and you’ll easily able to wiggle your toes without any discomfort.

 The width of the shoe is significant as this is what creates the feeling of a snug and secure fit.
 A pair of shoes that is too wide will shake around while moving, leaving you more likely to sprain an ankle than a correctly fitting shoe.
 On the other hand, shoes that are too tight will be unbearable to walk in as you’ll be in constant distress, especially with each impact when your feet land on the ground.